 Key Performance Indicators Defined

 Key refers to what metrics are most important to the organization based on the vision and strategy set by leadership.
-A team can only balance a few metrics without losing focus on what is most important, yet too often we see teams confused by tracking 15-20 “important” metrics.
+A team can only balance a few metrics without losing focus on what is most important.
+However, too often we see teams confused by tracking 15-20 “important” metrics.
 If every metric is important, no metric is more important.
 We recommend a balanced scorecard of 4-5 KPIs.
 For example, balancing a productivity KPI with a quality KPI ensures that improving your output doesn’t impact the quality of the work.

 Balanced Scorecard Key Performance Indicators (KPIs)